thedeveloperever/optimac/README.md

 You will need to reboot your system manually.

+# What does this script disable?
+- Currently it disables...
+  - Crash reporting
+  - Telemetry
+  - Location services
+  - Spindump
+  - FTP
+  - SMB1
+  - SMB2
+  - Location Services
+  - Siri
+  - Facial recognition in media
+  - NetBIOS

 # Coming soon
 - Remove extra default apps such as...
   - Chess